azieli02/Choice-Quest/README.md

 ## Artwork status

 - Current pirate background is included locally.
-- The completed chest is staged at `assets/treasure/chest.png` but is not wired into the UI yet, so v2.0 preserves the current working CSS chest.
+- The completed chest is staged at `assets/treasure/Choice-Quest-Treasure-Chest.PNG` and is used by the live treasure display.
 - Add the six final gems to `assets/gems/`; they can be integrated with the chest in the next visual release.

 ## Important implementation note